judy0ye/travel-tracker/README.md

 ## :pencil: Description

 This application allows users to track and manage their trips.
 Users can book a trip by picking a date, duration, number of travelers, and a destination.
-They can also view their past expenses.
+They can also view their past expenses by year.

 </div>